isomerpages/moe-dunearnsec/_students/Student Management/Rules and Regulations.md

 <p><strong>1.
 Pledge-taking and singing of National Anthem</strong>
 </p>
 <p>All students are to assemble at the school hall with their respective
-classes by 0725 hrs from Tuesday to Thursday and in the classrooms on Mondays and Fridays.
-Students who are not with their respective classes by 0730 hrs are deemed late.
+classes by 0725 hr from Tuesday to Thursday and in the classrooms on Mondays and Fridays.
+Students who are not with their respective classes by 0730 hr are deemed late.
 Students who are Singapore citizens must sing the National Anthem and take the Pledge.
 Students will take the Pledge with the right fist over the heart.
 Foreign students must stand to attention.</p>
 <p><strong>2.
 School Uniform</strong>
 </p>
 <p>Students are to wear the prescribed school uniform and modification to